mvhenten/html-generate/README.md

 # html-element
-Generate HTML from a plain object definition
+#### _Generate HTML from a plain object definition_

-Simple helper functions to generate html from javascript objects as configuration hashes.
+These are simple helper functions to generate html from a plain javascript object render tree.

-I was rendering a complex html widget involving some logic that was too much to handle in a template.
-Looking trough npmjs.org came up nada, so I wrote this.
+Rendering a complex html widget sometimes involves logic that is too much to handle inside a template.
+Once the logic is solved, outputing the html by concatinating some strings may end up messy.

 These functions are intended as low-level workhorses, so I've tried to keep the code as fast as possible by using simple for loops and little functions.

-### install
+### Installation

     npm install html-helper